HYAR7E/AlgorithmProject/ProyectoAlgoritmo/info.md

-        In function, parameter variable type can be emphasize by using '${type_name[0]}_' prefix as 'i_age' or 'x_name' In utilitaries functions, variables should be declared with no prefix In utilitaries functions, variables created to be compared should be declared with '_' prefix In program functions, account menus functions should have the 'ac${account_type}_' prefix as ac0_changeInformation In program functions, user menu functions should be declared with '_' prefix
+        In function, parameter variable type can be emphasize by using '${type_name[0]}_' prefix as 'i_age' or 'x_name' In utilitaries functions, variables should be declared with no prefix In utilitaries functions, variables created to be compared should be declared with '_' prefix In user functions, user layer account menu functions should have the 'ac${account_type}_' prefix as ac0_changeInformation
+        In user functions, global functions should be declared with no prefix as u_printData
     # Variable's specifications
         Global variables should be declared with no prefix in database.cpp (user) Global structures array should be declared with no prefix in database.cpp